 PHOT 4270 Portfolio (3) Culminating experience in photography providing for the creation and production of portfolio to reflect personal career goals.
 An additional fee is associated with this course.
-Prerequisite: Senior status.
+Prerequisite: PHOT 3216 or consent of the instructor.

 PHOT 5200 Special Problems in Photography (1-6) Individualized research or experience in Photography/ Imaging.
 Prerequisites: PHOT 1210, PHOT 1211.